JiuTongBro/vqnerf_release/decomp/nerfvq_nfr3/README.md

 First, prepare a local cache folder, download the generated `pd_vq/` folder to local and rename it to `pd_comps/`.
 Then download the `data/test_envs/vis/` to this local directory too.

+Then, configure the parameters and paths in the `main()` of `nerfactor/edit.py`, inlcuding:

+- `root`: the project root.
+- `scene`: the name of the scene.
+- `img_size`: the size of the images.

-Then, run the following command on the server to make the server ready for editing:
+Afterwards, run the following command on the server to make the server ready for editing:

 ```shell
 bash scripts/edit.sh <scene_name> <gpu>
 ```

-Afterwards, configure the parameters and paths in the `__init__()` of `ui4.py`, inlcuding:
+To run the local UI, first configure the parameters and paths in the `__init__()` of `ui4.py`, inlcuding:

 - `scene`: the edited scene name.
 - `self.local_folder`: the path of your local cache folder.